BillJr99/Ursinus-CS274/_pages/Labs/lab-numbersystems.md

 ---

-Using the tool below, generate 5 decimal, 5 binary, and 5 hexidecimal values, and convert them.
+Using the tool below, generate 5 decimal, 5 binary, and 5 hexadecimal values, and convert them.
 In your browser, open your developer tools console and copy the log output into your class notebook.

 <script language="JavaScript">
 function gen2() {